Trademark Clearance Search

 A trademark search lays the foundation upon which your brand is built.

 A response should be tailored to the legal issues and case law that have been raised by the Trademark Office.

-A strategically crafted response that forms a prima facie legal case can be the difference in overcoming a refusal to register your trademark.
+A strategic and precisely crafted response that forms a prima facie legal case can be the difference in overcoming a refusal to register your trademark.